 It is vitally important that children get support and have opportunities to discuss issues in what can be a difficult time in their life - understanding and supportive parents/carers, and other family members as well as additional peers, groups, etc. is critical.
 Despite some of the potential challenges, it is important to remember that for many young lesbian, gay, bisexual and transgender people it can also be a very exciting stage in their lives.

 Many children and young people will generally know that they are lesbian, gay, bisexual or question their sexuality or gender identity from a young age.
-A large number don’t tell anyone until they are older – this is mainly because they are scared and worried of other’s perceptions towards LGBT people.
+A large number don’t tell anyone until they are older – this is mainly because they are scared and worried about others' perceptions of LGBT people.
 This gap between initial questioning of their identity and starting to accept it can leave a window of time when young people can suffer with lower self esteem, depression, isolation, etc.

 The changes to the law mean that groups have a responsibility to provide services and support all children and young people – including those who are lesbian, gay, bisexual or transgender.